Below is a daily feed from The Upper Room.

 Prayer for the Week

-Submit your prayer to The Upper Room Living Prayer Center or share it in the comment section.
+(From a prayer attributed to Saint Patrick) Submit your prayer to The Upper Room Living Prayer Center or share it in the comment section.

 (Courtesy of Vanderbilt Divinity Library)